Increase the Value of Your Home: Simple Steps You Can Take Today

 This is what we call a win-win-win.
 Good for Mother Nature, good for your wallet, and enticing to potential buyers.
 Environmentally friendly options are wonderful investments that increase the value of your home while reducing energy costs, which puts money back in your wallet.
 If you plan to sell, it also signals that you have taken thoughtful care to maintain and modernize the property.

 Did you know that green home features have existed for hundreds of years? (with good reason)?
 They deliver an economic and ecological way to keep your home comfortable.
 As an added bonus, energy-efficient upgrades often can come with some great tax incentives.
 You may also be able to take advantage of helpful financing programs geared towards eco-friendly upgrades, like the Freddie Mac GreenCHOICE program.
 Curious?
-Reach out to an On Q Financial Mortgage Consultant to learn more.
+Reach out to an On Q Financial, LLC Mortgage Consultant to learn more.

 Energy-efficient windows are a major plus for your home listing and your home comfort.
 Low E windows are designed to keep heat in during the winter and out during the summer, effectively lowering your energy usage.
 Some of these windows are even Energy Star certified and can qualify for “green tax credits.”
 While the up-front installation cost can be high, these windows will pay for themselves over time through monthly savings and, eventually, an increased sale price.
 If you are budget-conscious, you might consider replacing one window at a time, assuming you are planning to stay put for a while.